sairamkrish/superset-custom-authentication/README.md

 ## First time

-Let's download the docker image, create a container and start the container.
+Let's download the [superset docker image](https://hub.docker.com/r/amancevice/superset/), create a container and start the container.

 `sh run-docker.sh` - contains the required commands to get you started